fiskurgit/ProcKtTemplate/README.md

 ## Additions

-This project adds a few convenience features to the standard Processing experience:

 * Dithering algorithms, I've included a port of [DitherKt](https://github.com/fiskurgit/DitherKt) that works with Processing, see [Sketch012](https://github.com/fiskurgit/ProcKtTemplate/blob/master/src/prockt/sketches/Sketch012.kt)
 * _Command-S_ on OSX will show a save dialog for a screenshot (note. may appear behind sketch window).
 * _Command-P_ on OSX will show a save dialog for a vector pdf export when `startPdf()` and `endPdf()` have been wrapped around a drawing block (note. may appear behind sketch window).